pburkholder/puppet-at-audax/elements/elements.md

 !SLIDE

+# Idempotency #
+## Same result on every run ##
 # Convergence #

-# Idempotency #
+## Structure resource dependencies so one run _converges_ to correct state ##

 .note Puppet _catalogs_ are _idempotent_: they can be run any number of times and will always converge to the same state.
 And they will take no action if the systems is in the desired state

-!SLIDE
+!SLIDE bullets incremental

-# Puppet Features #
+# Core Puppet Features #

 ## Written in Ruby ##
 ## External DSL ##
 ## Client/Server Model (master/agent) ##
+## Convergence via Acyclic Dependency Graph ##
+## Facts ##

 .notes The characteristics of Resource Abstraction, Declarative Language and Idempotency are common to CfEngine 3, Chef, Puppet and other 3rd Gen systems.
 Puppet's feature include:...
-Also, Puppet works great in standalone mode
+Also, Puppet works great in standalone mode.
+That said, let's hold off further discussion and see Puppet in action